 Enter shaving – the most cost-effective, simplest way a woman can remove unwanted body hair.
 There are two types of shaving: Traditional (“wet”) shaving, which involves the use of a shaving cream (or gel or oil) and a manual razor – or simply using an electric lady shaver, which is quicker, cleaner and far less likely to cause nicks, bumps, ingrown hair and other skin irritation.

-There are a great many lady shavers to choose from – different brands, types, features and price-points, some better than other – which we’re going to explore below.
+There are a great many lady shavers to choose from – different brands, types, suitable for sensitive skin, advanced features, and price-points, some better than other – which we’re going to explore below.

 Types of Electric Shavers for Women